How amputations are carried out

 - your general state of health

-- whether you want the limb to look as physically real as possible or whether you are more concerned with being able to use the limb for a wide range of activities
+- whether you want the limb to look as real as possible or whether you're more concerned with having a prosthesis which allows the widest range of activities

 Many people planning to have an amputation find it both reassuring and useful to talk to somebody who has gone through a similar type of amputation.
 A member of your care team may be able to put you in touch with someone.

-An amputation is carried out under a general anaesthetic or an epidural anaesthetic, so you will feel no pain during surgery.
+An amputation is carried out under a general anaesthetic (where you are asleep) or an epidural anaesthetic (where a spinal injection is used to numb a certain area of your body), so you will feel no pain during surgery.

-A number of additional techniques can be used during surgery to help improve the remaining limb function and reduce the risk of complications.
-These include:
+Once the treated limb has been removed, a number of additional techniques can be used to help improve the remaining limb function and reduce the risk of complications.

-After the amputation, the remaining stump wound is sealed with stitches or staples.
+After the amputation, the remaining stump wound is sealed with stitches or surgical staples.